 Every video doesn’t have to cost a fortune.
 Match the customers’ needs to the video content you’re producing, be creative and think in terms of what you’d like to watch.

-Marketers Will Focus More On The Creative in 2017
+Marketers Are Focusing More On The Creative in 2021

 The key to getting your videos seen and acted upon, is no longer just high-quality video.
 High quality video is now simply expected.